-Road Less Traveled (A)
+Road Less Traveled

 This unit is based on the philanthropic beliefs of three cultures and their impact on the development of the tradition of philanthropy in the United States.

 This lesson may stand on its own as an introduction to the concept of philanthropy or lead into the unit exploring philanthropy of different geographic traditions.
-Students listen to a read-aloud picture book that illustrates the value of giving gifts that are good for the giver and receiver.
+Participants listen to a read-aloud picture book that illustrates the value of giving gifts that are good for the giver and receiver.
 We expand thinking of potential gifts of time, talent, and treasure.

 We build empathy and respect for people and giving traditions by listening to stories and traditions of present-day Native Americans.
-Students practice listening and taking notes to capture key ideas.
+Participants practice listening and taking notes to capture key ideas.

-Students read about the philanthropic traditions of early African-American culture and place the values of giving in a hierarchy circle.
+Participants read about the philanthropic traditions of early African-American culture and place the values of giving in a hierarchy circle.